 Using jigs and fixtures together helps achieve the manufacturing precision required for products to function properly.
 Take a look at your doors, cabinets, and shelving.
 The holes for the door’s knob, latch, and hinges require precise placement or guidance for drilling.

-The same with cabinets with dovetail cuts or the shelving holes on the cabinet sides.
+The same with cabinets with dovetail cuts or shelving holes on the cabinet sides.
 Without jigs and fixtures, books would slide off the shelf, drawers would be flimsy, and doors wouldn’t close properly.

 How to Manufacture Jigs and Fixtures